 - Ira Leventhal, a senior managing director of the selling shareholder has voting and investment control over the reported securities.
 OTA LLC is a NASD- registered broker-dealer that acquired warrants to purchase 2,700,393 shares of our common stock, 231,112 of which underlying shares are being registered for resale on behalf of OTA LLC in this offering, originally issued to Rodman & Renshaw, LLC for services rendered in its capacity as the placement agent for various offerings of our securities, including, without limitation, the May 2012 Notes and May 2012 Warrants to the selling stockholders.
-At the time such May 2012 Warrants were purchased by the selling stockholder, the selling stockholder did not have any agreement or understanding, directly or indirectly with any person to distribute such May 2012 Warrants or the shares of our common stock issuable upon exercise thereof. - (19) Represents 231,112 shares of our common stock underlying the May 2012 Warrant.
-Since OTA LLC is an NASD-registered broker-dealer and neither the warrant held by OTA LLC nor the 231,112 shares of our common stock issuable upon exercise of such warrants were issued to OTA LLC as compensation for underwriting activities, OTA LLC is acting as an "underwriter" in connection with the offering of the 231,112 shares of our common stock. - (20) Includes warrants to purchase 2,469,281 shares of our common stock held by the stockholder prior to the private placement of the May 2012 Notes and May 2012 Warrants in the May 2012 offering. - (21) Represents 4,745,521 shares of our common stock underlying \$120,000 in aggregate principal amount of the May 2012 Note and 400,000 underlying the May 2012 Warrant. - Includes 10,842,367 shares of our common stock and options to purchase 7,541,477 shares of our common stock exercisable within 60 days held by the stockholder prior to the private placement of the May 2012 Notes and May 2012 Warrants in the May 2012 offering.
+At the time such May 2012 Warrants were purchased by the selling stockholder, the selling stockholder did not have any agreement or understanding, directly or indirectly with any person to distribute such May 2012 Warrants or the shares of our common stock issuable upon exercise thereof. - (19) Represents 231,112 shares of our common stock underlying the May 2012 Warrant. - (20) Includes warrants to purchase 2,469,281 shares of our common stock held by the stockholder prior to the private placement of the May 2012 Notes and May 2012 Warrants in the May 2012 offering. - (21) Represents 3,814,367 shares of our common stock underlying \$120,000 in aggregate principal amount of the May 2012 Note and 400,000 underlying the May 2012 Warrant. - Includes 10,842,367 shares of our common stock and options to purchase 7,541,477 shares of our common stock exercisable within 60 days held by the stockholder prior to the private placement of the May 2012 Notes and May 2012 Warrants in the May 2012 offering.
 It also includes 10,664,611 shares of our common stock issuable upon exercise of warrants, which warrants are subject to limitations on conversion, if after giving effect to such conversion, Mr. Moore would beneficially own more than 4.99% of our common stock.
-For purposes of the numbers set forth in this footnote and the selling stockholder table above, we have disregarded such limitations. - (23) Daniel Warsh and Jonathan Blumberg, members of Warberg Asset Management, LLC, the general partner of the stockholder, may each be deemed to have voting and dispositive power over the securities owned by this stockholder. - (24) Represents 2,372,761 shares of our common stock underlying \$80,000 in aggregate principal amount of the May 2012 Note and 266,667 underlying the May 2012 Warrant. - (25) Includes warrants to purchase 226,041 shares of our common stock held by the stockholder prior to the private placement of the May 2012 Notes and May 2012 Warrants in the May 2012 offering. - (26) Represents 151,961 shares of our common stock underlying the May 2012 Warrant. - (27) Represents 53,333 shares of common stock underlying the May 2012 Warrant. - (28) Includes warrants to purchase 593,666 shares of our common stock held by the stockholder prior to the private placement of the May 2012 Notes and May 2012 Warrants in the May 2012 offering. - (29) Represents 71,111 shares of common stock underlying the May 2012 Warrant. - (30) Includes warrants to purchase 285,677 shares of our common stock held by the stockholder prior to the private placement of the May 2012 Notes and May 2012 Warrants in the May 2012 offering.
+For purposes of the numbers set forth in this footnote and the selling stockholder table above, we have disregarded such limitations. - Daniel Warsh and Jonathan Blumberg, members of Warberg Asset Management, LLC, the general partner of the stockholder, may each be deemed to have voting and dispositive power over the securities owned by this stockholder. - (24) Represents 2,542,912 shares of our common stock underlying \$80,000 in aggregate principal amount of the May 2012 Note and 266,667 underlying the May 2012 Warrant. - (25) Includes warrants to purchase 226,041 shares of our common stock held by the stockholder prior to the private placement of the May 2012 Notes and May 2012 Warrants in the May 2012 offering. - (26) Represents 151,961 shares of our common stock underlying the May 2012 Warrant. - (27) Represents 53,333 shares of common stock underlying the May 2012 Warrant. - (28) Includes warrants to purchase 593,666 shares of our common stock held by the stockholder prior to the private placement of the May 2012 Notes and May 2012 Warrants in the May 2012 offering. - (29) Represents 71,111 shares of common stock underlying the May 2012 Warrant. - (30) Includes warrants to purchase 285,677 shares of our common stock held by the stockholder prior to the private placement of the May 2012 Notes and May 2012 Warrants in the May 2012 offering.